 In 1939, Steig released his first collection of “symbolic drawings” inspired by psychoanalysis and modern art, which expanded the boundaries of cartoon art.
 At the time, the artist's early symbolic drawings were deemed too dark for The New Yorker, which published more lighthearted images.
 Undeterred, he collected his images in books titled About People (1939), The Lonely Ones (1942), and All Embarrassed (1948).
 By the mid-1950s, Steig's idiosyncratic drawings of curious individuals turning wistfully to face their audience sat comfortably on The New Yorker's, to the delight of the magazine's readership.

-In 1968 at the age of 61, Steig created the first of forty books for children―a wordplay-based piece called CDB! that heralded in his successful career as a children’s book author and illustrator.
-His whimsical, adventurous tales include Roland the Minstrel Pig (1968); the Caldecott Award-winning Sylvester and the Magic Pebble (1969); Dominic (1972); Abel’s Island (1976); The Amazing Bone (1976); the Newbery Award-winning Doctor De Soto (1982); and Shrek!
-(1990), which has been adapted into a popular animated movie series and a Broadway play.
+In 1968 at the age of 61, Steig created the first of forty books for children―a wordplay-based piece called C D B! that heralded in his successful career as a children’s book author and illustrator.
+His whimsical, adventurous tales include Roland the Minstrel Pig (1968), the Caldecott Award-winning Sylvester and the Magic Pebble (1969), Dominic (1972), Abel’s Island (1976), The Amazing Bone (1976), the Newbery Award-winning Doctor De Soto (1982), and Shrek!
+(1990), which has been adapted into a popular animated film series and a Broadway play.
 Steig’s original artworks are featured in the permanent collections of many noted museums including Norman Rockwell Museum, Eric Carle Museum of Picturebook Art, Brooklyn Museum, and Chicago Art Institute among others.

 Photograph of William Steig, Courtesy of Joan C. Barker

 Steig, William.
 The Amazing Bone.
 New York: Farrar, Straus, Giroux, 1976.

 Steig, William.
 Brave Irene.
 New York: Farrar, Straus, Giroux, 1986.